Ex-NFL star Aaron Hernandez hangs himself in his prison cell - News 12 Now

-BOSTON (AP) — Former NFL star Aaron Hernandez hanged himself Wednesday in the prison cell where he was serving a life sentence for murder, taking his life on the same day his ex-teammates on the New England Patriots were set to visit the White House to mark their Super Bowl victory.
+BOSTON (AP) — Former NFL star Aaron Hernandez hanged himself in the prison cell where he was serving a life sentence for murder, officials said Wednesday, the same day his ex-teammates on the New England Patriots were set to visit the White House to mark their Super Bowl victory.

-His death came less than a week after the 27-year-old athlete was acquitted in a second murder case.
+His death came just days after the 27-year-old athlete was acquitted in a second murder case.

 Guards found Hernandez just after 3 a.m., Correction Department spokesman Christopher Fallon said.
 The onetime tight end was taken to a hospital and pronounced dead about an hour later.